 Duckquill

-Duckquill is a modern, pretty, and clean (and opinionated) Zola theme that has the purpose of greatly simplifying the process of rolling up your blog.
-It aims to provide all the needed options for comfortable writing, keeping the balance of it being simple.
+Duckquill is an opinionated, modern, pretty, and clean Zola theme that has the purpose of greatly simplifying the process of rolling up your blog.
+It aims to provide all the necessary options for comfortable writing, while keeping the balance of simplicity.

-Edit a bit of metadata and tweak some of the included graphics and have a blog up in minutes!
+With it, you can change some configuration variables, tweak some of the included graphics, and have a nice blog up in minutes!

-Duckquill is made based on needs of my website, if you need some feature/configuration that doesn’t exist feel free to open an issue or better yet, pull request!
+Although Duckquill is made based on the needs of my website, I am very open to feature requests as long as they are somewhat useful to others, so if you need a feature/configuration that does not exist, feel free to open an issue, or better yet, a pull request!

 Installation